TeeWrath/mips-and-microcontroller-and-processor/README.md

 # mips-codes

-A repository containing codes written in assembly language
+A repository containing programs written in assembly language in my college.